 - Event runs from 10am – 5pm

-- Children’s Activity Village in the Market Hall – 10am – 5pm
+- Kids Entertainment in Market Hall – 10am – 5pm

 - Live performances in Water Street Car Park from: